javanile/inotifywait-polling/README.md

 ## Socialware

-We highly appreciate if you create a social post on Twitter with following button
+We highly appreciate if you create a social post on Twitter by clicking the following button

 [![Share on Twitter](https://img.shields.io/badge/-share%20on%20twitter-blue?logo=twitter&style=for-the-badge)](https://twitter.com/intent/tweet?text=Hello%20world)